Best New York Strip Steak Marinade

 What is the Best Steak Cut?

 When choosing your steak, cheaper is never better.
 The more expensive cuts are always the most tender and appetizing.
 The tenderness of your grilled steak depends on the cut of meat more than anything else.
+The best steaks originate from the middle section of the cow.
+Steaks cut from the short loin and the sirloin section of the cow are considered to be the finest.
 It is best to spend a little extra money to get a good cut of beef that will turn out juicy and tender on the grill.
 Here are the top five cuts:

 - Porterhouse steak - this is the top of the line cut of steak with a price tag to match!
-It is cut from the short loin and has the familiar T-bone shape with meat on both sides.
+It is cut from the short loin and has the familiar T-bone shape with the meat on both sides.
+The Porterhouse includes the sirloin strip and the smaller tenderloin that is divided by the T-bone.

 - New York Strip - this is a very popular cut that is not as expensive but still tender.
-It is also cut from the short loin.
+It is also cut from the short loin without the bone and with the tenderloin removed.
 It can be substituted for recipes that call for the Porterhouse or T-bone, to save some money.

 As you can see from this list, the New York strip is in the middle of the more expensive cuts of beef and probably the best value for your money.